Teradata/covalent/src/platform/experimental/README.md

 **Step 4:** Your almost ready to become that mad scientist you always dreamed of, but some minor notes to leave you with.
 1. By following the template your experiment will be compiled into standard complient Angular Package Format (APF) via [ng-packagr](https://github.com/dherges/ng-packagr).
 If you would like to learn more about the benefits of APF you can reference this [link](https://docs.google.com/document/d/1CZC2rcpxffTDfRDs6p1cfbmKNLA6x5O-NtkJglDaBVs/edit)
-2. Don't forget to update your experiments `public-api.ts` and your experiments `*.module.ts` files as you decide what parts of your new experiment/feature you want to publicly expose to developers using it.
-If you don't your fellow developers won't be able to use it after it gets all bundled up :(.
+2. Don't forget to update your experiments `public-api.ts` and your experiments `*.module.ts` files as you decide what parts of your new experiment/feature you want to publicly expose to your fellow developers using it.
-3. After you create your experiment test it out on a new angular project to verify that that your fellow developers can use your experiments as you intended.
+3. After you create your experiment test it out on a new angular project to verify that you can use your experiment as designed.
 Do this by running `npm run build:lib`, and npm installing the generated `deploy/experimental.tgz` respective of file path from the new project that you create.
 To find out more about how to `npm  --save install` your .tgz file check this [link](https://docs.npmjs.com/cli/install)
+4. If you experiment starts to become a serious project, fill out your experiments `README.md` and provide detailed instructions on how to use your new experiment.

+___

-## How to create a new experiment NOT a module
+### How to create a new experiment that is NOT an Angular module

+**Step 1:**
+* Make you have already cloned the Covalent repo onto you computer.

+**Step 2:**
+* In the `src/platform/experimental` folder create a new folder and name it after your experiment (keep it short and use dashes) (EX: my-new-experiment)

+**Step 3:**
+* Add anything you need to conduct your experiment in your new experiment's folder.
+Add respective documation for your fellow developer as needed.